What is an SMTP Server?

 You can get started without needing to be a tech guru.
 As soon as you log in, you get an easy-to-use interface and can start with just two parameters—your unique API key and the email address to be validated.

 As for pricing, you can pick from a variety of pricing plans depending on your goals.
 The Starter plan, ideal for beginners, provides 60,000 API calls per year at a rate of $8 per month.
-For those with more extensive validation requirements, the Standard plan increases the available API calls to 600,000 per year for $45 per month.
-If you have even more extensive requirements, you can jump to an even higher level—the point is, it is as flexible as you need it to be.

 Common Misconceptions About SMTP

-Some common misconceptions about SMTP include the idea that it's an outdated protocol, or that all email servers are SMTP servers.
 In reality, SMTP continues to be a reliable, widely-used protocol for email communication, and not all email servers serve the function of sending and routing emails as SMTP servers do.

 SMTP is just for emails

-One common misunderstanding is that SMTP is designed only for email communications.
-While SMTP is primarily used for transmitting emails, it was not created exclusively for that purpose.
 Originally developed decades ago as a replacement for older electronic messaging systems, SMTP has evolved to include features like authentication tokens, improving upon its performance and functionality for a variety of data transfer needs.

 SMTP is just a server

 There's also confusion about what an SMTP server is.
-It's not just a standalone server; rather, SMTP involves a client-server model where the client application on a local machine communicates with a remote device running the server application.
+It's not just a standalone server: SMTP involves a client-server model where the client application on a local machine communicates with a remote device running the server application.
 This relationship facilitates the delivery of messages across networks, not just between individual servers

 SMTP operates alone

-In reality, SMTP servers often interact with various external entities to ensure email deliverability, taking into account factors like security and privacy.
-For instance, Gmail's SMTP process involves several verification steps before an email reaches the inbox, including checks against blacklisted domains and DNSBL servers for blacklist verification
+For instance, Gmail's SMTP process involves several verification steps before an email reaches the inbox, including checks against blacklisted domains and DNSBL servers for further blacklist verification

 Understanding SMTP and its role in email communication is crucial for both businesses and individuals.
 It's the backbone of email communication, and having a solid grasp of how it works can help you improve your email deliverability and security.

 For further reading or more tech insights, subscribe to our newsletter or visit our blog!
-Now lets answer some commonly asked questions about SMTP.
+Now let's answer some commonly asked questions about SMTP.

 Frequently Asked Questions